 - The Tomato Frog, Dyscophus antongilii

 This morning we fly to Maroantsetra.
-Located at the far end of the Bay of Antongil, near the mouth of the Antainambalana River, this charming town described as ‘Madagascar at its most authentic’, enjoys both river and ocean views.
+Located at the far end of the Bay of Antongil, near the mouth of the Antainambalana River, this charming town, described as ‘Madagascar at its most authentic’, enjoys both river and ocean views.

 This afternoon we make a short tour of the town which often smells of vanilla and cloves; looking around we may see tables of drying vanilla beans on colourful blankets or cloves drying on mats and plastic bags.

 Vanilla is a major export from Madagascar’s east coast.
 The only fruit-producing orchid, it is one of the most labour-intensive crops in the world, taking as long as five years from planting the vine to producing aged extract.
 Production involves the entire family, who pollinate the vanilla by hand when it flowers after two years, and then collect, cure and dry the pods.
 World vanilla prices experienced a massive spike after a 2000 cyclone devastated much of the East Asia crop.
-The sudden drop in supply pushed vanilla prices to nearly $500 per kg.
+The sudden drop in supply pushed vanilla prices to nearly $500 per kilogram.
 However, by 2010 prices had dropped to as low as $25 per kg.
 Today, vanilla prices are surging again due to drought, fungal attacks and low prices driving many producers out of the market.
-Vanilla now sells for $80-$120 per kg.
+Vanilla now sells for $80-$120 per kilogram.
 Despite the establishment of a financial cooperative which allows farmers to access credit during the lean season that lasts for most of the year (vanilla is sold only between June and October), very few people are still interested in caring for their plantations.
 Many have moved away from vanilla to other cultivations.
 Seeing drying vanilla pods is therefore very much dependent on the year and whether vanilla plantations are still tended.

-There is also an abundant market featuring food such as large jumping shrimp, rice, greens, coconuts and a variety of cooked dishes, housewares, clothing and jewellery.
+There is an abundant market featuring food such as large jumping shrimp, rice, greens, coconuts and a variety of cooked dishes, housewares, clothing and jewellery.
 Among the local crafts are lovely handmade raffia hats and bags which are primarily used by the local women.
 Women with stately postures may be seen balancing raffia totes and baskets piled high with fruit, vegetables and other goods on their heads.

 While in Maroantsetra we also visit an area dedicated to the breeding habitat of the Tomato Frog, Dyscophus antongilii, a conspicuous red-orange frog belonging to the Microhylidae family.
 Currently listed as ‘Near Threatened’ by the IUCN Red List of Threatened Species, it is present in eastern and north eastern Madagascar, with two main nuclei, one around and within the town of Maroantsetra, and the other in the surroundings of Antara, close to the town of Toamasina.
 (Overnight Maroantsetra) BLD